Murder of Sabina Nessa

-On the evening of 17 September 2021, 28-year-old Sabina Nessa was murdered in south east London, United Kingdom.
+On the evening of 17 September 2021, Sabina Nessa, a 28-year-old woman was murdered in south east London.
 Her body was found the following day in Cator Park, Greenwich, having been beaten and strangled.

-Koci Selamaj, an Albanian-born man resident in Eastbourne, East Sussex, pleaded guilty to her murder in February 2022 and was sentenced to life imprisonment in April 2022.
+Koci Selamaj, an Albanian-born man residing in Eastbourne, East Sussex, pleaded guilty to her murder in February 2022 and was sentenced to life imprisonment in April 2022.